-The water level in Lake Alexandrina is approximately 0.77 m AHD and Lake Albert is approximately 0.97 m AHD.
-The difference is due to wind effects.
+The water level in Lake Alexandrina is approximately 0.89 m AHD and Lake Albert is approximately 0.89 m AHD.

 DEW and SA Water will be operating the lakes within a wider range of operating levels throughout November to give SA Water more flexibility during periods of bad weather, during high flows and to avoid flooding.
 Depending on conditions, this increased flexibility may be further extended into December and January.